Citizen & Community Advocates for Best-In-Class Hospital Operator

 When CHS purchased Lower Keys Medical Center through it's highly-leveraged buyout of HMA in 2014, CHS owned 206 Hospitals.
 Touting their expertise in Hospital management and goals of superior profits through efficiencies of scale and operations, CHS positioned itself as one of the largest publicly traded hospital companies in the United States and a leading operator of general acute care hospitals in communities across the country.

-As of April 30 2024, CHS has divested / sold 65% (135) of their Hospitals, including 7 in Florida in between 2020 and 2023, leaving them with 71 remaining hospitals including Lower Keys Medical Center.
-In early 2024 CHS leadership reiterated to investors it's evaluating additional hospital sales which could yield more than $1 Billion, allowing it to shed debt and turn its balance sheet.
+As of January 10th, 2025, CHS has divested / sold 65% (136) of their Hospitals, including 7 in Florida in between 2020 and 2023, leaving them with 68 remaining hospitals of its 206 in 2014, including Lower Keys Medical Center.
+In early 2024 CHS leadership reiterated to investors it's evaluating additional hospital sales which could yield more than $1 Billion, allowing it to shed debt and improve its balance sheet.

-A summary of CHS's self disclosed risk factors can be found in their 2023 Year End SEC 10-K Filings (available under our "News & Updates" section).
+A summary of CHS's self disclosed risk factors can be found at CHS's website under SEC 10-K Filings https://www.chs.net/investor-relations/sec-filings/

 And of course, aside all of CHS's financial hardships are all the consumer and regulatory scandals and lawsuits, leaving us at (OHkw) wondering "why would anyone renew our Hospital lease with CHS" given there are numerous other Hospital Operator alternatives for us to consider who haven't divested the majority of their hospitals, and aren't selling Hospitals to reduce debt.